Midwest Road Trips

 The Midwest is huge and it seems like it takes days to cross it, in a car with air-conditioning and entertainment.
 Consider crossing the midwest from east to west in a covered wagon with everything you own for a new life you’ve never seen.
 Or on horseback with enough food for a day.
 Located in the western side of Nebraska, Scotts Bluff National Monument is a 800-foot rock formation that’s been a beacon for centuries for migrating peoples.
 Visitors can learn about the rock formation along with the people that used it as a landmark.
 Here are the top things to do at Scotts Bluff National Monument.

-Top Things to do at Scotts Bluff
+Top Things to Do at Scotts Bluff

 • Head to the Visitor Center